Issues

 Olga collects the required fields, repeats the structured record back, and writes nothing until you confirm.

-You can ask Olga for the current state of the list.
+You can ask Olga for the current state of the list — open or resolved.
 See basic retrieval for the full retrieval model.

 You: Show me open issues.